East Grand Forks, Minnesota: Higher education

-The only higher educational institution in East Grand Forks is Northland Community & Technical College or Northland for short, which also has a campus 50 miles northeast in Thief River Falls.
-The history of Northland Community & Technical College's East Grand Forks campus dates back to December 1971, when the local school district was designated for an Area Vocational Technical Institute (AVTI).
-The first classes of the East Grand Forks AVTI were offered in January 1973 in rented facilities.
-The present facility opened in April 1975.
-Northland - EGF grew with expansion and partnerships.
+East Grand Forks's only higher educational institution is Northland Community & Technical College, Northland for short, which has another campus in Thief River Falls.
+The history of Northland Community & Technical College's East Grand Forks campus dates to December 1971, when the local school district was designated for an Area Vocational Technical Institute (AVTI).
+The first classes of the East Grand Forks AVTI were offered in 1973 in rented facilities.
+The present facility opened in 1975.
+Northland-EGF grew with expansion and partnerships.

-The name of the college changed several times throughout its history.
-One of its most prominent consolidations was as Northwest Technical College from 1992-2003.

-In July 2003, the East Grand Forks campus of Northwest Technical College merged with Northland Community & Technical College of Thief River Falls to become a fully comprehensive college The 2-year school has seen steady growth in enrollment in the past 5 years.
+The college's name has changed several times.
+From 1992 to 2003 it was consolidated as Northwest Technical College.
+In July 2003, Northwest Technical College's East Grand Forks campus merged with Thief River Falls's Northland Community & Technical College to become a fully comprehensive college.
+The two-year school's enrollment has grown steadily since.

 Across the Red River in Grand Forks is the University of North Dakota.

 Infrastructure

-East Grand Forks is served by 3 bus routes of Cities Area Transit which connect the city to Grand Forks.
+East Grand Forks is served by three Cities Area Transit bus routes that connect the city to Grand Forks.

-Four-lane U.S. Route 2; U.S. 2 Business Route; and Minnesota Highway 220 are three of the main roadways in the city.
-Other nearby routes in the Grand Forks-East Grand Forks area include Interstate Highway 29, to the west of Grand Forks' downtown, and U.S. Highway 81.
+U.S. Route 2, U.S. 2 Business Route, and Minnesota Highway 220 are three of the main roadways in the city.
+Other nearby routes in the Grand Forks-East Grand Forks area include Interstate Highway 29, to the west of Grand Fork's downtown, and U.S. Highway 81.

+East Grand Forks is served by Grand Forks International Airport, located west of Grand Forks, North Dakota.
+Commercial flights are operated by Allegiant and Delta Air Lines.

 Commerce and recreation

 East Grand Forks has a downtown shopping district that includes a small shopping center, a 12-screen movie theater, a Cabela's sporting goods store, and several local restaurants.

-After the Flood of 1997, the Federal Emergency Management Agency (FEMA) recommended against replacing residential or business development in the floodplain.
-The land on both sides of the river was developed as a park and state recreation area, known as the Red River State Recreation Area.
-This is a part of the Greater Grand Forks Greenway.
+After the 1997 flood, the Federal Emergency Management Agency (FEMA) recommended against replacing residential or business development in the floodplain.
+The land on both sides of the river was developed as a park and state recreation area called the Red River State Recreation Area.
+It is part of the Greater Grand Forks Greenway.
 It provides a place for residents to enjoy recreation near the river, as well as protecting the cities.
 The trees and greenery in this zone can help absorb future seasonal flooding.
 In the northern part of town is a public golf course, Valley Golf Course.